 On the ocean side of the river, Hawks Nest was named for just that – a hawk’s nest that rested in a tall, distinctive tree.
 Early sailors used the nest as a navigational marker.

 Timber was the area’s main industry up to the mid-1900s and Winda Woppa on the Hawks Nest side still bears the remnants of this vibrant industry.

-The Great lakes has plenty of amazing hidden gems to discover with Hawks Nest and Tea Gardens being a coastal town with a certain charm and warmth we are certain you will want to come back again and again.
+The Barrington Coast has plenty of amazing hidden gems to discover with Hawks Nest and Tea Gardens being a coastal town with a certain charm and warmth we are certain you will want to come back again and again.